ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   it calls an external application to request its specification.
 For the transfer it relies on the [quickdump](https://www.libelektra.org/plugins/quickdump) plugin. _(Klemens Böswirth)_
 - Currently changing the specification is only allowed in a very limited way.
 However, in future the plugin should allow overriding a specification in all cases where this can be done safely.
+NOTE: While the plugin technically allows some modifications, because of a problem with the resolver this cannot be used right now (see [limitations](https://www.libelektra.org/plugins/specload)).

 ## Libraries